Th30n/cl-shake/README.md

 # cl-shake

 This is my hobby project for learning Common Lisp.
-It is a first person game in vein of original Doom and Quake.
+It is a first person shooter game in vein of original Doom and Quake.
 Most of the engine I'm building as a part of this project is based on my insights from Doom and Quake engines.
 The idea is not to copy or reimplement that code, but come to my own solution by studying approaches of those engines.
-Oh, and I always wanted to make a BSP ased rendering engine :)
+Oh, and I always wanted to make a BSP based rendering engine :)

 # Installation